Jaime Jaramillo Arango: Witness of the horrors of Kristallnacht

 Following Kristallnacht, on November 24, 1938, Jaramillo Arango left Germany and exiled himself, first in France, and then in England, where he was assigned as Minister Plenipotenciary to the United Kingdom until 1945.
-The Colombian embassy in Berlin was vacant until 1953.
+The Colombian embassy in Berlin was vacant from 1945 until 1953.

 The official report of Ambassador Jaramillo appeared later in special articles and books about Kristallnacht; and the pictures taken that described the horror of the events on November 9, 1938, were exposed 75 years later in a commemorative exhibition in the New Synagogue of Berlin, in 2013.

 Ambassador to the United Kingdom

 In 1939, he headed the Colombian delegation to the League of Nations in Geneva, Switzerland, the actual United Nations.
-Amid the expansion of the Third Reich across Europe, president Eduardo Santos named him as Minister Plenipotentiary to Great Britain, from September 1940 to 1943.
+Amid the expansion of the Third Reich across Europe, president Eduardo Santos named him as Minister Plenipotentiary to Great Britain, from September 1940 to 1945.
 Jaime Jaramillo Arango suffered, too, the Blitz of the German bombing to London during World War II.
 He was appointed also as Minister Plenipotentiary to the Governments in Exile, Poland, Belgium, Denmark, the Netherlands, and Norway, based in the British capital.
 He became the first Colombian ambassador to the United Kingdom, from 1940 to December 19, 1945.

 University of the United Nations

 In November 1945, Jaramillo Arango was the Colombian delegate to the First Assembly of UNESCO in London, and was elected as vice president.
-He proposed the creation of the University of the United Nations.
+He proposed the creation of the University of the United Nations, that started to work, after the war, in 1973.